-The Virtual Learning Environment (VLE) sometimes referred to as Digital Campus: this gives access to materials for each course, including live, online sessions and study support resources.

-- A Student Success Advisor will provide advice and guidance throughout your programme. - A class teacher will facilitate live, online teaching sessions. - Student Guide: This provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - Student Portal: for accessing student induction, study skills support, student wellbeing advice. - Recommended reading lists are provided online.
+- The Virtual Learning Environment (VLE): this gives access to materials for each course, including tutorial activities, study support resources and access to the programme of EMFSS webinars. - A Student Success Advisor will provide advice and guidance throughout your programme. - A class teacher will facilitate live, online teaching sessions. - Student Guide: This provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - Student Portal: for accessing student induction, study skills support, careers and employability resources, student wellbeing advice. - Recommended reading lists are provided online.
 Students may need to buy their own textbooks. - Online discussion areas which allow students to communicate with each other. - Past examination papers and examiners' commentaries.
 These provide an indication of the format of examinations and course-level feedback on completed assessments. - Programme Regulations: these are a set of rules which apply to your programme students are responsible for ensuring they are familiar with the regulations for their programme. - The Online Library provides a range of e-books, along with full-text and multidisciplinary databases where journal articles, book reviews and reports can be found.
 The Online Library also has a dedicated homepage for EMFSS students. - University of London library: Registered students may use the resources located within the Senate House library (for a small additional fee). - A University of London email account and web area for personal information management.